Dental Surgical Blades And Scalpels: A Comprehensive Guide

 Blade NumberDescriptionCommon Uses

-10Traditional blade shape with large curved cutting edgeCutting soft tissues, making large incisions
+10Traditional blade with a large curved edgeCutting soft tissues; making large incisions

-11Triangular-shaped, elongated with sharp tipStab incisions, small cuts in recessed areas
+11Triangular-shaped with a sharp tipStab incisions; small cuts in recessed areas

 Specialized Dental Blades

-In addition to standard blades, there are specialized variations designed for specific dental procedures:
+In addition to standard blades, specialized variations exist for specific dental procedures:

-• 15C Blade: Flatter and thinner than the traditional #15 blade, ideal for delicate areas like alar folds, nose, and periorbital regions.
+• 15C Blade: Flatter and thinner, ideal for delicate areas like alar folds and periorbital regions.

 • 15T Blade: Features a short rounded cutting edge with an angled point, perfect for fine procedures in hands and feet.